Asian immigration to the United States: First major wave of Asian immigration (1850–1917)

 Japanese, Korean, and South Asian immigrants also arrived in the continental United States starting from the late 1800s and onwards to fill demands for labor.
-Japanese immigrants were primarily farmers facing economic upheaval during the Meiji Restoration; they began to migrate in large numbers to the continental United States (having already been migrating to Hawaii since 1885) in the 1890s, after the Chinese Exclusion Act.
+Japanese immigrants were primarily farmers facing economic upheaval during the Meiji Restoration; they began to migrate in large numbers to the continental United States (having already been migrating to Hawaii since 1885) in the 1890s, after the Chinese exclusion (see below).
 By 1924, 180,000 Japanese immigrants had gone to the mainland.
 Filipino migration to North America continued in this period with reports of "Manila men" in early gold camps in Mariposa County, California in the late 1840s.
 The 1880 census counted 105,465 Chinese and 145 Japanese, indicating that Asian immigration to the continent by this point consisted primarily of Chinese immigrants, overwhelmingly present in California.

 In the 1860s and 1870s, nativist hostility to the presence of Asian laborers in the continental United States grew and intensified, with the formation of organizations such as the Asiatic Exclusion League.
-East Asian immigrants, particularly Chinese Americans who composed the majority of the population on the mainland, were seen as the "Yellow Peril" and suffered violence and discrimination.
+East Asian immigrants, particularly Chinese Americans who composed the majority of the population on the mainland, were seen as the "yellow peril" and suffered violence and discrimination.
 Lynchings of Chinese were common and a large-scale of attacks also occurred.
 The most prominent act of violence at the time was the Rock Springs massacre, in which a mob of white miners killed nearly 30 Chinese immigrants because they were accused of taking the white miners' jobs.
 In 1875, Congress passed the Page Act, the first restrictive immigration law.
 This law recognized forced laborers from Asia as well as Asian women who would potentially engage in prostitution as "undesirable" people, who would henceforth be barred from entering the United States.
 In practice, the law was enforced to institute a near-complete exclusion of Chinese women from the United States, preventing male laborers from bringing their families with or after them.
-The 1880 census of Monroe County, Florida, mentions two residents from the East Indies, John John (age 25) and William Richards (age 40, missing); their races are listed as "I".